Lesson 021. I don’t feel well. Visit to a doctor.

-Sometimes you don’t feel well.
-You have a cold, you are coughing and have a running nose.
+Sometimes you just don’t feel well, you have a cold, you are coughing and have a running nose.

-Learn how to say that you don’t feel well and that you want to see a doctor.
+Learn how to say that you don’t feel well and want to see a doctor in Mandarin Chinese.
 Let the doctor take your temperature and prescribe traditional Chinese medicine for you.
+Please signup today and become a registered member to download ALL 276+ audio lessons with full PDF transcripts, worksheets and extra situational dialogues.

 Could you explain the use of zai4 when giving directions and telling events in sequence?
 Does it take the place of “then” or something?